In 2022, tuition for full-time students at Pennsylvania Institute of Technology was $12,825 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-Pennsylvania Institute of Technology’s tuition and fees change based on: Academic program for both full and part-time students Course load for both full and part-time students
+Pennsylvania Institute of Technology’s tuition and fees change based on: •Academic program for both full and part-time students

 |Most Common Loans for Pennsylvania Institute of Technology Students|